john-ssebandeke/john-ssebandeke.github.io/_pages/about.md

   - /about.html
 ---

-Post-doctoral researcher

-Climate energetics group at Max Planck Institute for Meteorology (Hamburg, DE)
+Post-doctoral researcher at Max Planck Institute for Meteorology (Hamburg, DE).
+Working under the Climate variability department, Climate energetics group.
+Also part of the A6 project — Earth System Variability and Predictability in a Changing Climate under the Cluster of Excellence Climate, Climatic Change, and Society (CLICCS), Universität Hamburg

 ## Research interests